|Helping Clients Get Not Guilty

 distributed a cartoon like depiction of the victim and was

 found guilty of harassment.
-The court found that this one time
+The appeal court found that this

-printing was simply not enough to sustain a conviction for
+one time printing was simply not enough to sustain a

-Thus, even if your guilty our lawyers can help you Win,
+Thus, even if your guilty my lawyers can help you Win,

 Reduce or Eliminate the penalties.
 But you must take the first

 step and setup the free in office consultation.
-Attorney H.
+I have a 98%

-success rate to win, reduce or eliminate the penalties Put
+success rate to win, reduce or eliminate the penalties but the

 *98% Success Rate is based on past cases and is not indicative of future performance, by law no Attorney can guarantee or predict a future result.